CodyRWhite/IntuneWin32AppDeployments/README.md

 This is a compilation of deployments and the base core to template new apps with automated deployment into your Intune tenant.

+## Goal

+My initial goal was to create a build kit that could potentially be integrated to a CV\CI to help the automation of application updates in our organization.
+As I started developing for private applications in our organization to start, this morphed quickly into a possible WinGet solution.
+Once a package template has been created there are minimal changes that you need to make when updating to a newer version and “one-click” deployment into Intune for new or updated applications.
+With the introduction to WinGet this opened a new path for managing publicly available applications.

+## Initial Complications - WinGet

+WinGet took a little time to get working smoothly, however all the apps listed in this repository should install via the system context without issue.
+As new applications are added verification is needed on the https://github.com/microsoft/winget-pkgs repository for said application to ensure that it at least has a “machine scope”.
+If this scope is missing the application will fail due to the required scope parameter in the install.ps1 scripts.
+This ensures that the application can be installed in the system context.
+The system context required was set places because we wanted out users to be able to install approved applications without the requirement of someone from helpdesk performing the task.

 ## Dependencies

 - IntuneWin32App - https://www.powershellgallery.com/packages/IntuneWin32App/1.3.2